sushilpandeyy/HackSRM4.0/README.md

-Enable the Developers Mode fromm the top right corner:
+Enable the Developers Mode from the top right corner:
 ![Screenshot (83)](https://github.com/sushilpandeyy/HackSRM4.0/assets/116885079/f300473b-8a93-4511-a2a4-a70f5d2d6ce9)